Best Grocery Store Stocks to Buy Now (2026)

 Based on the Valuation rating, one of the 7 components of a stocks overall Zen Ratings grade, which evaluates factors including estimated earnings yield, earnings before interest and taxes/enterprise value, cash flow yield, free cash flow to price, and price-to-earnings growth (PEG ratio), the 3 most undervalued grocery store stocks right now are:

-Dingdong (NYSE:DDL) is the most undervalued grocery store stock based on its Valuation Rating of A. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.
+Albertsons Companies (NYSE:ACI) is the most undervalued grocery store stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Dingdong has a valuation score of 43, which is 7 points higher than the grocery store industry average of 36.
+Albertsons Companies has a valuation score of 43, which is 11 points higher than the grocery store industry average of 32.
 It passed 3 out of 7 valuation due diligence checks.

-Dingdong's stock has dropped -44.65% in the past year.
-It has underperformed other stocks in the grocery store industry by -53 percentage points.
+Albertsons Companies's stock has dropped -36.23% in the past year.
+It has underperformed other stocks in the grocery store industry by -19 percentage points.

-Albertsons Companies (NYSE:ACI) is the second most undervalued grocery store stock based on its Valuation Rating of A. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.
+Kroger Co (NYSE:KR) is the second most undervalued grocery store stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Albertsons Companies has a valuation score of 43, which is 7 points higher than the grocery store industry average of 36.
-It passed 3 out of 7 valuation due diligence checks.
+Kroger Co has a valuation score of 14, which is -18 points higher than the grocery store industry average of 32.
+It passed 1 out of 7 valuation due diligence checks.
+Although this number is below the industry average, our proven quant model rates KR a Valuation Rating of "B".

-Albertsons Companies's stock has gained 5.48% in the past year.
-It has underperformed other stocks in the grocery store industry by -3 percentage points.
+Kroger Co's stock has dropped -13.6% in the past year.
+It has overperformed other stocks in the grocery store industry by 4 percentage points.

 3. Village Super Market (NASDAQ:VLGEA)

-Village Super Market (NASDAQ:VLGEA) is the third most undervalued grocery store stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.
+Village Super Market (NASDAQ:VLGEA) is the third most undervalued grocery store stock based on its Valuation Rating of C. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Village Super Market's stock has gained 8.27% in the past year.
-It has performed in line with other stocks in the grocery store industry.
+Village Super Market's stock has gained 9.97% in the past year.
+It has overperformed other stocks in the grocery store industry by 28 percentage points.

 Are grocery store stocks a good buy now?